For A Prosperous Year Filled With Luck!

 2 small cloves garlic, peeled, smashed and chopped finely

-2 tsp Chipotle flakes (my secret weapon – and See, Temecula Olive Company under “Favorite Links” on the right hand side of Batch-33.com home page)
+2 tsp Chipotle flakes (my secret weapon – and see Temecula Olive Company)

 6 Cups of vegetable stock – I use home made –(it makes all the difference in the world but go ahead and use boxed or canned if you don’t have home made).
-My favorite vegetable stock recipe is in Mark Bittman’s book “How to Cook Everything Vegetarian” (See “Resources” on the Batch-33.com homepage).
+My favorite vegetable stock recipe is in Mark Bittman’s book “How to Cook Everything Vegetarian” (See the post “Books I Love” on the Resources page).

 4 tomatoes seeded and chopped salt and pepper